 The Board of Directors is the entity in charge of the BlueFlower Fund.
 Each member has demonstrated a high level of commitment to our mission and brings an important set of skills.
 Current members of the Board of Directors include:

-Jennie Peek-Dunstone joined the BlueFlower Fund in 2011.
+Jennie Peek-Dunstone joined the BlueFlower Fund in 2011 and currently operates her own consulting business, Alpine Public Affairs.
 She is a past Executive Director of the Colorado Democratic Party and the Democratic Senate Campaign Fund.
-Jennie is a Colorado native, growing up in Greeley.
-Jennie currently lives in Evergreen with her husband and two dogs.
+Jennie is a Colorado native and grew up in Greeley.
+She currently lives in Evergreen with her husband Adam, son Clark, and two dogs.

 Interested in joining the Board?
-Board members serve two year terms starting in January and can be renewed.
-Board member applications are available year round.
+Board members serve two-year terms starting in January.
+Terms can be renewed.
+Board member applications are available yearround.
 Please contact

 if you are interested in joining the BlueFlower Board.